-Established in 1887, Connecticut Horticultural Society is a 501(c)3 non-profit, membership-supported organization with an office in Rocky Hill.
+Established in 1887, Connecticut Horticultural Society is a 501(c)3 non-profit, membership-supported organization.
 The society was established as a means for estate gardeners, florists and gardening enthusiasts to socialize, share their common interests and learn from each other.
-Its hallmark has always been an off-season speakers program featuring fine quality experts in the art and science of horticulture.
-Over time its offerings to members have expanded to include hands on workshops and a travel program.
-For nearly five decades, the society has honored and supported students of horticulture with scholarships.
+Its hallmark has always been an off-season speaker program featuring quality experts in the art and science of horticulture.
+Over time its offerings to members have expanded to include hands-on workshops and a travel program.
+Since 1959, the society has honored and supported students of horticulture with scholarships.
 Each February, for more than forty years, the society has participated in the CT Flower & Garden Show as a branding and membership opportunity that helps promote its educational mission to show-goers.
-Ten issues per year of our professional newsletter of is electronically mailed to members.
+Ten issues of our professional newsletter is electronically mailed to members each year.

 The society could not exist without our member volunteers.
 A salaried part-time administrator and director of communications provide continuity and integral structure